nsantacruz/rashiPosting/README.md

 ============

 takes parsed rashi and tosafos commentary on gemara and posts it to the corresponding lines of gemara on sefaria.org
-- currently matches ~80% or commentary precisely.
+- currently matches ~80% of commentary precisely.
 - ~15% of commentaries match multiple lines and are considered ambiguous.
 These are logged and need to be reviewed by a human
 - ~5% are not matched at all due to incongruencies in the text.
+These are also logged for review.
 #problems encountered: